 Xbox Live: The Gaming Platform

 Xbox Live: The Game Platform

-For the most part, Microsoft tries to balance out the need to be online with the realization that not everyone has internet access.
+For the most part, Microsoft balances the need to be online and connected to Xbox Live with the realities of everyone’s gaming situation.
 That’s why you can still buy games in store on a disc.
-It’s also why a local copy of your game saves are stored on your Xbox One.
-When Xbox Live goes down, users run into trouble playing their digital games – plus anything that requires an Xbox Live server like multiplayer.
+That is also why Xbox One stores a local copy of your game saves.
+If Xbox Live goes down, your disc games still work.
+Your digital games still work too, provided you’ve set that Xbox One as your Home console.

 Now that you know everything about Xbox Live, it’s time to talk about Xbox Live Gold.
 Again, you’ll need it to play games with other people.
 Subscribers also get big discounts on digital games and accents to other new titles at no additional charge.